100km/pointage100km/doc/CONFIG.md

     - Optional: Do a rapid test of the app:
       - On the developper PC:
         - launch ./wipe
-        - set the start times of the races to now.
+        - set the start times of the races to now + 10 minutes.
         - push couchapps: cd couchapps && ./server_pushapps server LOGIN PASSWD
+        - ensure couchdb is running on developper PC.
         - launch replicate 0
         - establish tunnel with mysql server : ssh -L 3106:localhost:3106 SERVERNAME (maybe need to stop local mysql to release port 3106)
         - launch loader with 100km_prod credentials (lookup website code)